 Healthy, gluten free apple crumble bars made vegan with dates and coconut oil.
 These snack or breakfast bars are a wonderful way to celebrate apple season, with a luxe apple date sauce, and rely on the sweetness of seasonal apples to remain low in added sugar – coconut sugar in this case.
+Skip to the recipe →

 I am obsessed with these bars.
 Yes I say that about a lot of the recipes that I post but I try not to share unless I really, truly love it.
 These are something I can see myself making for the rest of my life (seriously) and it seems like those recipes that I make constantly are the ones that end up being reader favourites.

 I’ve made these healthy, gluten free apple crumble bars a handful of times and I think I’ve finished each batch within a couple of days every time.
 They’re supposed to be for Graham to bring to work with him – he recently started working in Bremen so he leaves at 6:30 in the morning and doesn’t get home until 7:30 at night – but I’ve been keeping them for myself.
-Muahaha.
+Wink.

 Did any of you get those little apple crumble granola bars when you were a kid?
 I have no idea what brand they are but they were small and wrapped in bright green packaging.
 They were my absolute favourite but I only got them every once in a while because my mom was sort of strict about eating healthy.
 We’d eat whole pints of ice cream with a spoon but we didn’t get fruit roll ups to bring to school, so you know, a bit mixed.

 I don’t imagine I’d be able to get through one of those sugar-laden granola bars now but these are a healthy version of a childhood favourite, and I think kids would really like them too.
 Healthy because whole grain oat flour, date-sweetened (a little coconut sugar in the crumble), and fruit which = one of your five a day.
-Unless you eat like my grandmother and then it’s more like one of your 37 a day.
-She will eat an entire crate of mangoes in one day (but she has no bathroom problems so maybe old people should eat more fruit?!
-Just pretend diabetes doesn’t exist for a minute).

 PSA it’s currently apple season and you need to get your ass out there and pick some before it’s too late!